 how pepper spray works

-The Science Behind Pepper Spray: How Does It Work?
+The Science Behind Pepper Spray: How Pepper Spray Works

-Pepper spray, also known as OC spray (Oleoresin Capsicum), has become a popular means of self-defense for both civilians and law enforcement officers.
+Pepper spray, also known as OC spray (Oleoresin Capsicum), is the strongest pepper spray available to civilians and has become a popular means of self-defense for both civilians and law enforcement officers.

 The mere mention of pepper spray is enough to make most people cringe at the thought of being sprayed with it.
 But how much do we really know about this potent, non-lethal weapon?

-In this blog post, we will delve into the science behind pepper spray and how it works to incapacitate an attacker.
+In this blog post, we will delve into the science behind pepper spray and explore how effective is pepper spray in incapacitating an attacker.

 Ingredients